 $5000 - $10000

 You may also come across overlockers in your research.
-They are a segment of the sewing market on their own but if you have an overlocker you also have a straight sewing machine.
-They are mainly used to neaten edges but also have a locking stitch for stretch fabrics.
+They're a segment of the sewing market on their own but if you have an overlocker you also have a straight sewing machine.
+They're mainly used to neaten edges but also have a locking stitch for stretch fabrics.

 Video: What to look for

 Top-loading or drop-in bobbins usually have a transparent cover, so you can see how much thread is left without opening the machine.
-They are also generally easier to remove and replace.
-Front-loading bobbins are accessible through the front of the machine, and can be a bit trickier especially if you have work surface attached (see flatbed).
+They're also generally easier to remove and replace.
+Front-loading bobbins are accessible through the front of the machine and can be a bit trickier, especially if you have work surface attached (see flatbed).

 Look for a stable foot pedal of a decent size with an anti-slip base.

-Different fabrics and thread types require varying tension to get the best result, and varying the stitch length depending on your project is important.
-Any good machine should have these but some of the really cheap models from the local variety store may not.
+Different fabrics and thread types require varying tension to get the best results, and varying the stitch length depending on your project is important.
+Any good machine should have these but some of the really cheap models may not.

 Fabric feed cavity space